 The answer to the point 2 is controversial, many consider the competitors as a part of negative stakeholders, but I believe we should not be managing competitors as stakeholders, in case we see that the competitors can impact us negatively, I would recommend logging a risk for this and manage it upfront.
 When we talk about stakeholder, it becomes part of the stakeholder management plan, and we communicate and engage the stakeholders as per this plan.
 Keeping competitors in stakeholder management plan can bring some practical challenges in stakeholder communications management.

-The PMBOK® Guide Fifth Edition process which elaborates the process of identifying stakeholder is “identify stakeholders” and PMBOK® Guide Fifth Edition defines it as
+The PMBOK® Guide Sixth Edition process which elaborates the process of identifying stakeholder is “identify stakeholders” and based on PMBOK® Guide Sixth Edition

 In a simple sense, it’s like making lists of project stakeholders and analyzing their interest, influence, involvement in the project, and once done with the analysis, we document this assessment in a list which is called stakeholder register.